 A significant component of the Daniels EMBA program deals with issues of values and corporate social responsibility, including environmental ethics and sustainable development.
-The Social Impact Project is a three to four quarter long "assignment," conducted in teams and designed to reflect the values of Daniels.
+The Social Impact Project spans three or four quarters, is conducted in teams and designed to reflect the values of Daniels.
 The projects aim to "Make a Sustainable Difference" within organizations, the community, society and the world as a whole.